Phil Cleary: Political career

 At the Wills by-election of 11 April 1992, caused by the resignation of former Prime Minister Bob Hawke, Phil Cleary was elected as an independent to the Australian House of Representatives from a field of 22 candidates, becoming the only non-Labor member to have ever held the seat.
 However, his election was successfully challenged in the High Court and declared void on 25 November, as Cleary was on unpaid leave from the Victorian Education Department, and the Section 44 of the Constitution of Australia forbids people employed by the Crown from standing for election.
-No second by-election was held, as a general election was expected within a few months.
-At the 13 March 1993 election, Cleary stood again and won again.
+A second by-election was not held, as a general election was expected within a few months.
+At the 1993 Australian federal election, Cleary again stood as a candidate and was elected for a second time.

 Cleary lost the seat to Labor at the 1996 federal election.
 Wills had undergone a redistribution, by adding territory to the division, which weakened Cleary's notional position against Labor.
 Cleary's vote of 22.7% was a decrease of 6.7% from the 29.4% he polled in 1993, on different boundaries.

 While advocating an Australian Republic, he broke with the Australian Republican Movement (ARM) over disagreement about how the President of Australia should be chosen, forming a group called "Real Republic", which advocated direct election of the President as opposed to the model advocated by Malcolm Turnbull of the ARM, under which the President would be chosen by a joint sitting of the Parliament, and which was the model proposed in the 1999 referendum.

-Cleary nominated to contest the seat of Brunswick at the 2010 Victorian State Election as an Independent.

-Post-politics
+Post-parliament

 Cleary was a part of the ABC’s telecast of VFA/VFL football as a match-day commentator from 1987 until the ABC lost the rights in 2014, juggling coaching and commentary duties for the first five seasons.
 He conducted interviews and acted as a boundary rider for the match of the day, writes a weekly column for the football magazine Inside Football, and regularly appears in the media on a range of social and political issues.
 He has campaigned to stop male violence against women since his sister was murdered by her former partner in 1987.
 He is a freelance journalist and public speaker and is the author of three books: Cleary Independent, Just Another Little Murder, and Getting Away with Murder.

+Cleary contested the seat of Brunswick at the 2010 Victorian state election as an independent.

-Defamation incident
+Defamation

-In a much-published defamation case in 2010, it was alleged that, in his 2005 book Getting Away with Murder, Cleary had accused barrister Dyson Hore-Lacy of helping a man who killed his own wife to manufacture a provocation defence.
-Hore-Lacy won the case and was awarded $630,000 in damages.
+In his 2005 book Getting Away with Murder, Cleary accused barrister Dyson Hore-Lacy of helping a man who killed his own wife to manufacture a provocation defence.
+In 2010, Hore-Lacy sued Cleary for defamation, won the case, and was awarded $630,000 in damages.